 |10.||Olympus E-PL7||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the FZ1000 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The E-PL10 does not feature such a mic input.

 Both the E-PL10 and the FZ1000 II are recent models that are part of the current product line-up.
 The FZ1000 II replaced the earlier Panasonic FZ1000, while the E-PL10 followed on from the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-PL10 Manual (free pdf) or the online Panasonic FZ1000 II Manual.
+Further information on the features and operation of the E-PL10 and FZ1000 II can be found, respectively, in the Olympus E-PL10 Manual (free pdf) or the online Panasonic FZ1000 II Manual.